Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Abstract

 \section{Abstract}

-The nitrogen-vacancy (NV) center in a diamond is a promising platform for Floquet system.
-We investigate NV center's Floquet state driven by Carr-Purcell sequence in a large-amplitude AC magnetic field using the sequential readout.
-We observe the dynamics represented as Bessel functions up to 211th orders high in a systematic and quantitative agreement with the theoretical model.Furthermore, numerical calculations show that the effect of finite pulse duration and error limits the modulation amplitude available for Floquet engineering.
-This work provides an approach to precisely investigate Floquet engineering, showing the extendable range of modulation amplitude, for two-level systems.
+The nitrogen-vacancy (NV) center in a diamond is a promising platform for Floquet engineering.
+Using the synchronized readout, we investigate the NV center's Floquet state driven by the Carr-Purcell sequence in a large-amplitude AC magnetic field.
+We observe the dynamics represented as Bessel functions up to 211th orders high in a systematic and quantitative agreement with the theoretical model.
+Furthermore, numerical calculations show that the effect of finite pulse duration and error limits the modulation amplitude available for Floquet engineering.
+This work provides an approach to precisely investigate Floquet engineering, showing the extendable range of modulation amplitude for two-level systems.